-Benefits of PERINSUL HL insulation boards
+Benefits of PERINSUL HL insulation blocks

 FOAMGLAS® is a trusted partner to the construction industry, and the benefits of PERINSUL HL load-bearing insulation elements reflect the company’s more-than-55 years of experience developing products aimed at achieving better buildings.